omundy/learn-git-milestones/README.md

 ### Windows

-Download and install Git from [gitforwindows.org](https://gitforwindows.org/).
-This includes [Git BASH](https://www.atlassian.com/git/tutorials/git-bash).
-The default settings should work fine.
+1. Download the installer at [gitforwindows.org](https://gitforwindows.org/).
+1. Run the installer.
+Use the default settings but make sure to install [Git BASH](https://www.atlassian.com/git/tutorials/git-bash).
+1. Proceed to "Configure Git"

 ### Mac

-Install Git using Homebrew using these instructions:
+Install Git with Homebrew using these instructions:

 1. Copy and run this whole line to Install the [homebrew package manager](https://brew.sh/).
 If prompted to "Install Command Line Developer Tools?", choose **yes**.

 ```bash
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
 ```

+<small>If you are prompted to enter a password the command line doesn't give you feedback that you're typing.
+Just type your password and hit enter.
+Press backspace several times if you make a mistake.</small>

 2. To confirm installation: